shopware/docs/products/extensions/b2b-components/employee-management/guides/b2b-employee-invitation.md

 # Employee Invitation

-Employees can be created via storefront, administration and store-api to get an invitation email.
-This has to be confirmed by the employee to set a password.
+Employees can be created via storefront, administration and store-api.
+The employee will get an invitation mail that has to be confirmed to set a password.

 ## Invitation via Storefront and Store-API